dszakallas/profile/src/_posts/2022-06-27-flux-vs-argocd.md

 It's worth noting that running `flux reconcile` against a suspended resource will __not__ trigger the reconciliation.
 Requiring a manual edit to the cluster state for this override was [an intentional design choice](https://github.com/fluxcd/flux2/issues/959).
 Essentially, on-demand, manual synchronization is an imperative action, whereas Flux wants to follow a purely declarative approach, so it doesn't wish to support this through its user interface.

-Another way to trigger reconciliation is of course to temporarily `flux unsuspend` the resource.
+Another way to trigger reconciliation is to temporarily `flux unsuspend` the resource.
 One can argue that this is an imperative action too.
-However, this argument is flawed as `suspend` has a declaritive setting, so the command effectively edits an in-cluster resource, similarly to e.g `kubectl scale deployment`.
-Which means it doesn't really violate the 'everything is declarative' principle, however it does damage auditability, since the GitOps state is overriden (until the next reconcilation).
+This argument is flawed since `suspend` has a declaritive setting, so the command effectively edits an in-cluster resource, similarly to e.g `kubectl scale deployment`.
+Admittedly, this still hurts auditability, since the GitOps state is overriden (at least until the next reconcilation).
 {: .info}

 ### Cluster drift reconciliation (Self heal)